ProjectPhysX/FluidX3D/README.md

 ## Multi-GPU Benchmarks

-Multi-GPU benchmarks are done at the largest possible grid resolution with a cubic domain, and either 2x1x1, 2x2x1 or 2x2x2 of these cubic domains together.
-The percentages in brackets are single-GPU roofline model efficiency, and the multiplicator numbers in brackets are scaling factors relative to benchmarked single-GPU performance.
+Multi-GPU benchmarks are done at the largest possible grid resolution with cubic domains, and either 2x1x1, 2x2x1 or 2x2x2 of these domains together.
+The (percentages in round brackets) are single-GPU [roofline model](https://en.wikipedia.org/wiki/Roofline_model) efficiency, and the (multiplicators in round brackets) are scaling factors relative to benchmarked single-GPU performance.

 Colors: 🔴 AMD, 🔵 Intel, 🟢 Nvidia, ⚪ Apple, 🟡 ARM, 🟤 Glenfly